datahub-project/datahub/datahub-web/README.md

-DataHub Web Client
+DataHub Ember Client (Legacy)
 ==============================================================================

+>**Notice**: As of March 2021, the React application will be the default frontend experience supported by the community.
+> Going forward, major feature development will occur on the React application.
+Eventually, support for Ember will be
+> deprecated altogether (tentatively mid-2021).
+>
+> Please migrate to the React app, which resides under the `datahub-web-react` directory.

 ## About
-This repository is for the portal web-client and related packages for DataHub, LinkedIn's premier data search and discovery tool.
+This repository is for the legacy web-client and related packages for DataHub, LinkedIn's premier data search and discovery tool.
 It is written as an Ember application in a mono-repository.
 For more information about our code architecture choices and logic, please visit the `documentation` folder [here](documentation/MAIN.md).